factcast/factcast/factcast-site/documentation/content/factus/spring-transactional-projections.md

 |`public WriterToken acquireWriteToken(@NonNull Duration maxWait)`  | coordinates write access to the projection, see [here]({{< ref "managed-projection.md" >}}) for details  |

-The first two methods tell Factus how to read and write the Fact stream's position (a single UUID value) from the database.
+The first two methods tell Factus how to read and write the Fact stream's position from the database.
 Since this is a single value, you could get away with one table (e.g. `spring_jdbc_transactional_projection_example_fact_stream_position` 😉 possessing one UUID column.

 However, to prepare for more than one transactional projection, we recommend the use of a single table containing the Fact stream position of multiple projections: